ironscar/rust-starter/rust_tutorials/docs/error-handling.md

 # Error-Handling

 - There are no exceptions in Rust, instead there is `panic` and recoverable errors with `Result<T,E>`
+- It's recommended to use `panic` for tests and examples, or when full executable must fail
+  - usually in the event of an unexpected error
+- It's recommended to use `Result` for production libraries so that calling code can have option to panic
+  - usually in the event of a frequently expected error

 ## Panic

 - By default, panic will print an error message and then unwind the stack to clean up data
-  - This unwinding can sometimes take time and we can choose whether or not to clean up as well
+  - This unwinding can sometimes take time, and we can choose whether to clean up as well
   - we can do this by setting `panic = 'abort'` under `[profile.release]` in `Cargo.toml`
 - Panic will usually show the specific line where the error occurs
 - We need to set an env variable `RUST_BACKTRACE=1` to enable backtrace of the error